 Read also: My Pregnancy Journey

-During my short 3 months maternity leave, I did spend time with my newborn but once my confinement was over, I started doing more to fill my days.
-I was eager to show myself and the world that I’m totally back up on my feet and ready to take on the world again.
+I did spend time with my newborn but once my 1 month confinement period was over, I started doing more to fill my days.
+Yoga, beauty treatments, shopping, going out with friends, I was eager to show myself and the world that I’m totally back up on my feet and ready to take on the world again.

 I wish I had taken more time to savour all that the “newborn phase” has to offer.